 Each section of text will be denoted and searchable with the same hashtags used on both Facebook and Twitter.
 For example, we will start by reading the Foreword by Max Ray-Riek; the hashtags for this first section of reading will be #forward and #movingmath.
 From there we will use a #CHpp format (ex: #CH1pp1thru8) and #movingmath.
-As we move (ha!) through our reading You will be able to return to the discussions in any section using the specific hashtags, all of which will be updated and archived at the end of this blog post for future reference and use.
+As we move (ha!) through our reading You will be able to return to the discussions in any section using the specific hashtags, all of which will be updated and archived in this Google doc.

 PROCESS FOR RESPONDING TO EACH SECTION OF TEXT